 Crepe myrtles are beautiful bonsai thanks to their colorful leaves and trunks.
 Crepe myrtle leaves change color throughout the season.
 During fall and winter, the peeling bark produces several stunning colors, from beige to gray and even red or brown.

 Which Type of Crepe Myrtle is Best for Bonsai?

 Dwarf and semi-dwarf crepe myrtles are ideal for growing as bonsai trees.
-These crepe myrtles naturally stay compact, making them highly manageable.
-Dwarf crepe myrtles also grow well in pots, making them perfect for bonsai.
+They stay compact and highly manageable and grow well in pots.

 Most dwarf or semi-dwarf crepe myrtles grow between 2 and 6 feet tall.
 Thanks to their naturally small size, these crepe myrtles can be kept in check with careful pruning.
 They also retain the attractive flowers, leaves, and bark of full-size crepe myrtles.

 Some of the best dwarf crepe myrtles for bonsai include:

 The practice of bonsai developed in Japan as an evolution of a Chinese art form called penjing.
 Also known as penzai, penjing was practiced in China as early as 700 AD to create miniature natural landscapes.
 Bonsai differs from penjing in that it is purely focused on caring for an individual tree.

 Bonsai trees help cultivate peace and serenity in practitioners.
 By cultivating a bonsai tree, a gardener has a more intimate connection with nature.
 Bonsai trees also symbolize the circle of life, balance, natural harmony, and simplicity.

 How to Grow Crepe Myrtle Bonsai